WellFiredDevelopment/dotPeekDocumentation/sphinx/source/general/introduction.rst

 About .Peek
 -----------

-Most of Unity projects requires a large amount of assets (textures, plugins, prefabs,…).
+Most of Unity projects requires a large amount of assets (textures, audio files, prefabs, plugins…).
 These assets have a direct impact on the size of your build and the performance of your game.
 Tracking these assets to ensure your project stays up to quality standards and does not become a nightmare to maintain is very hard, especially when you are working in a team of people with different background.